riceissa/issarice.com/README.md

 - Some common command-line utilities like cat, sed, and so on (used in the shell scripts)
 - mathjax-node-page (trying this out as a replacement for client-side MathJax rendering);
-  to install this, do `npm install mathjax-node-page`.
+  to install this, do `sudo npm install -g mathjax-node-page`.
 However note that mjpage seems to be [deprecated](https://github.com/pkra/mathjax-node-page/issues/87) now but I don't actually know how to replicate its functionality with plain MathJax.